cesarsst/vocali-test/backend/README.md

 # Serverless Backend with Node.js, TypeScript, and AWS

-A production-ready serverless backend built with Node.js, TypeScript, and orchestrated by Terraform.
+A production-ready serverless backend built with Node.js, TypeScript, and orchestrated by Serverless.
 This project includes AWS Lambda functions, DynamoDB for data storage, S3 for file management, and Cognito for authentication.

 ## 🏗️ Architecture